OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 As mentioned above, [GitHub](#GitHub) is a popular tool for project management, content storage, and version control.
 Note that GitHub itself is not OSS.
 However, Git, the tool which it is based on, is.
 Git is designed to help manage the source code files, and the updates to them, for a software-related project.
 However, it can also be extended to other non-software projects; for example, this [MOOC](https://github.com/OpenScienceMOOC/)!

 However, getting research onto GitHub is just the first step.
 It is equally important to make it persistent and re-usable, which is why having a Digital Object Identifier (DOI) associated with it can be useful.
-The simples way to do this is through a service called [Zenodo](https://zenodo.org/), which is a free and open source multi-disciplinary repository created by OpenAIRE and CERN, and can be used to assign a DOI to individual GitHUb repositories.
-It does this by allowing developers to create formal releases for archived versions of software by linking GitHub repositories directly through to Zenodo.
+The simplest way to do this is through a service called [Zenodo](https://zenodo.org/), which is a free and open source multi-disciplinary repository created by OpenAIRE and CERN, and can be used to assign a DOI to individual GitHUb repositories.
+There is a [GitHub Guide](https://guides.github.com/activities/citable-code/) that explains the details, which involve linking GitHub repositories directly through to Zenodo so that when developers create formal releases for their software, Zenodo creates and archives a that version of the software.
+There's nothing special about using Zenodo for this; other general repositories can also be used, such as [figshare](https://figshare.com/blog/figshare_launches_revamped_GitHub_integration/243) or institutional repositores such as [Caltech's](https://www.library.caltech.edu/news/enhanced-software-preservation-now-available-caltechdata).

 One of the more popular and useful functions of GitHub is the [issue tracker](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/issues), which is used to organise OSS development.